 You can study project management online with Australian universities.
-Programs are available fully online, allowing you to complete a degree from the comfort of your home or office.
+Postgraduate masters courses are available fully online, allowing you to complete a degree from the comfort of your home or office.

 - Project management is a specialist subject for experienced professionals.